 At the summit, you'll find the transmission tower for WLOS-TV, channel 13, and an observation deck.
 This kind of ruins any feeling of being in the wilderness, but the view is spectacular.
 On a clear day, you can see the parking area, the Campground & Pisgah Inn to the east; the Shining Rock Wilderness Area to your west (with Cold Mountain at its northern end); the Great Smoky Mountains farther to the west; and to the north, the city of Asheville, Craggy Mountains, and Mount Mitchell.

-When you're finished soaking up the views, return to your vehicle on the same path.Connecting Trails: Those staying at the Pisgah Inn can walk from the Inn north on the Buck Spring trail for 1.4 miles, past the old Buck Spring Lodge site, to the Mt.
+Connecting Trails: Those staying at the Pisgah Inn can walk from the Inn north on the Buck Spring trail for 1.4 miles, past the old Buck Spring Lodge site, to the Mt.
 Pisgah Parking Area.
 From there, you can hike on up Mt.
 Pisgah itself.
 From the parking area, the Shut - In trail also heads north along the Blue Ridge Parkway toward Asheville.
 The Shut-In trail is the original route from the Biltmore Estate to the Buck Spring lodge, built as a mountain getaway for George Vanderbilt, owner of the famous Biltmore.
 The North Carolina Mountains to Sea Trail follows both the Buck Spring and Shut-In trails, and connects to trails in Pisgah National Forest in both directions.